Preparing for Birth: Setting the Stage

 Photo by Ryan Franco on Unsplash

-The Birth – Be Prepared for Anything!
+The Birth – Be Prepared for Everything!

-Instead of a home birth, it became a planned cesarean section.
-Since I was prepared for everything this time, received a fixed date for the cesarean, and the doctors explained to me lovingly all the details of the upcoming birth, I had a great birth experience.
-The doctors also stayed continuously in touch with me during the cesarean, my partner was by my side and was able to cuddle naked with our baby until I came out of the operation.
+What was supposed to be a home birth turned into a planned cesarean section.
+Since this time I was prepared for everything, got a fixed date for the c-section, and the doctors lovingly explained all the details of the upcoming birth to me, I had a wonderful birth.
+The doctors remained consistently gentle and connected with me during the c-section, my partner was by my side and was allowed to cuddle with our naked baby until I came out of the operating room.

-The Hospital Bag and Arriving Home
+The Hospital Bag and the Arrival Home

 Photo by @ablondesgirljourney